What is this 'Swap usage is high' alert telling me?

 What does this tell me?

 You may find that your normal usage is around 30%, for example.
 In that instance, you're getting false positives because nothing is wrong: that amount of usage is normal for your environment.
 It's just that the alert itself is set too low.

-You can configure that in Config > Events > Alerts.
-The default value is 0.25, or 25% of the system's total swap partition.
-Set it to a value higher than your everyday usage; for example, if your NGFW hits 27% regularly, you may wish to set the alert to 0.30 (30%) to rule out the false positives from normal operation.
+If you're getting a lot of alerts but your swap usage is consistent, then it's recommended to change the alert threshold: set it to a value higher than your everyday usage.
+For example, if your NG Firewall hits 30% regularly, you may wish to set the alert to 0.40 (40%) to rule out the false positives from normal operation.
 Alternately, you might choose to set it to a very high value like 0.75 (75%), which will only alert you if swap usage becomes unusually high.
 Finally, you might disable the alert altogether; this may be preferable in environments with large amounts of physical RAM (32GB+).

 Virus Blocker Lite and Phish Blocker run at roughly 1 GB of RAM for just those two apps, so if you're using the full version of Virus Blocker and don't have an on-premise email server, those are great first candidates.
 Please refer to this article for more guidance on applications & memory usage: Reducing RAM Usage

 You might also try bypassing any traffic that doesn't need to be scanned to try and limit the amount of traffic that's being processed: How to bypass traffic from filtering

 (Traffic that probably doesn't need to be scanned includes network printers, VoIP phones, PoS terminals, Internet of Things devices like smart light bulbs or speakers, &c.; as a general rule, anything that doesn't have a web browser.)Follow